peebles/elk-stack/README.md

 instance.
 Access to the Logstash instance can be protected or be open to the internet depending on how your applications need to log to it.

+There is an application called the "proxy" that sits in front of logstash.
+This proxy provides a "tail -f" web gui on incoming messages, and has an interface for specifying regular expressions that identify "events" which can be sent via email to interested parties.
+This is on port 8080.

 ## AWS EC2

 You can create a machine to host this stack by executing: